burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *Two's complement (or twos-complement-notation)*.
 The range is: $$[-2^{n-1}, 2^{n-1}-1].$$

   Positive numbers are represented in the usual way.
 The most significant bit of the sign is set to 0.
-  Negative numbers are obtained via reversing(flipping) all bits of positive number representation plus 1.
+  Negative numbers are obtained via reversing(flipping) all bits of the positive number representation plus 1.
 In Assembly for x86 this can be achieved via using [NEG](https://c9x.me/x86/html/file_module_x86_id_216.html) operation.

     `1000 ...
 0000 0000 (bin)` is the maximum negative number that has no positive equivalent.

 * *One's complement (or ones-complement-notation)*.
 The range is: $$[-2^{n-1}+1, 2^{n-1}-1].$$

   Negative numbers are the complement of all bits of the corresponding positive number.
 In this representation, positive and negative zero are possible.
-As implication that representation has one number less than *Two's complement*.
+The implication that representation has one number less than *Two's complement*.

 * *Signed integer representation (or sign-magnitude-notation)*.
 The  range is: $$[-2^{n-1}+1, +2^{n-1}-1].$$